Getting Ready For Camp

-The Importance of Camper Forms
+The Importance Of Camper Forms

-We review the information with our counselors, division leaders, medical staff, and camp clinicians.
+Completing camper forms on time is one of the most important things parents do before sending their children to camp.
+We review the information along with our counselors, division leaders, medical staff, and camp clinicians.
 We understand that some information is extremely personal in nature, and we respect your reluctance to want to disclose this to us.
 However, our commitment to partnering with your family relies on an honest description of your child, including their strengths and weaknesses, special talents, fears and ambitions, and so on.

 All forms and instructions are available through CampInTouch or the Campanion app.